BeardedDaddy/Python/createDB/Sqlite_Challenge.md

+# This is a sqlite challenge.

-Create a new Python file, and write the code to print out all the records in the contacts.sqlite database.
+1. Create a new Python file, and write the code to print out all the records in the contacts.sqlite database.
-Check the result, and explain why it's not what we'd expect.
+2. Check the result, and explain why it's not what we'd expect.

     Another Chellenge
 Modify the checkdb program so that it asks the user to enter a name, then use a WHERE clause in the SQL statement to retrieve just the row for that one person.